slope-it/clock-mock/README.md

 [![Total Downloads](https://poser.pugx.org/slope-it/clock-mock/downloads)](https://packagist.org/packages/slope-it/clock-mock)
 [![License](https://poser.pugx.org/slope-it/clock-mock/license)](https://packagist.org/packages/slope-it/clock-mock)

-This library provides a way for mocking time in tests.
+ClockMock provides a way for mocking the current timestamp used by PHP for \DateTime(Immutable) objects and date/time functions.
 It requires the uopz extension (at least version 6.1.1).

 Credits to:
-- [timecop](https://github.com/hnw/php-timecop), as this library is heavily inspired by it.
+- [timecop](https://github.com/hnw/php-timecop), as ClockMock was inspired by it.
-- [ext-uopz](https://github.com/krakjoe/uopz), as this library is just a very thin layer on top of the amazing uopz extension, which provides a very convenient way to mock any function or method, including the ones of the php stdlib, at runtime.
+- [ext-uopz](https://github.com/krakjoe/uopz), as ClockMock is just a very thin layer on top of the amazing uopz extension, which provides a very convenient way to mock any function or method, including the ones of the php stdlib, at runtime.